signalfx/signalfx-agent/docs/monitors/http.md

 Some dimensions are optionanly added to its corresponding metric depending of the configuration.

 For example, on status code metric:
-  - "matchCode" is always available (default is true when 200).
+  - `matchCode` is always available (default is true when 200).
-  Useful to use in detector to raise alert for every "false" urls.
+  Useful to use in detector to raise alert filtering only `matchCode:false` urls.
-  - "desiredCode" is always available as information.
+  - `desiredCode` is always available as information.
-  Useful to compare with the actual value of status code.
+  Useful to compare with the actual value of status code in dashboard.

-In general, metrics and dimensions are available only if applicable to be able to create "generic" detector config which will work:
-  - depending of the agent configuration (if wanted) instead of duplicated detectors
-  - using reach filtering of signalflow to match dimensions
-  - avoiding false alerts not reporting dimensions or metric when bad result is expected This is why:
-  - tls metric is reported only for url(s) where https is available
-  - "matchRegex" dimensions is added to content length metric only if configured

 ## Configuration